mm21/trilium-alchemy/doc/sdk/declarative-notes/index.md

 - {obj}`BaseDeclarativeMixin.create_declarative_relation`
 - {obj}`BaseDeclarativeMixin.create_declarative_child`

-These APIs are required for singleton notes to generate a deterministic id for attributes and children, generating the same subtree every time the {obj}`Note` subclass is instantiated.
+These APIs are required for singleton notes to generate a deterministic id for attributes and children, generating the same subtree every time the {obj}`BaseDeclarativeNote` subclass is instantiated.

 For example, a mixin which provides a convenient way to set an attribute `#myLabel` to a given value: